Build & Add your App to Druva Marketplace

 Implement secure key management with proper key rotation, access controls, and HSM usage where applicableRECOMMENDED

-Document all sensitive data collected, processed, and stored (PII, tokens, keys, regulated data) with data classificationMANDATORY
+Document all sensitive data collected, processed, and stored, including PII, tokens, keys, and regulated data, along with data classificationMANDATORY

-Disclose data storage locations, jurisdictions, and cloud provider details (e.g., AWS, GCP, Azure)RECOMMENDED
+Disclose data storage locations, jurisdictions, and cloud provider details such as AWS, GCP, or AzureRECOMMENDED

-Mask or tokenize sensitive user data where feasible (e.g., credit cards, SSN)RECOMMENDED
+Mask or tokenize sensitive user data where feasible, such as credit cards or SSNsRECOMMENDED

 Define and document data retention policies and secure deletion proceduresMANDATORY

-Comply with applicable privacy regulations (GDPR, CCPA, HIPAA, etc.) based on user locations and data typesRECOMMENDED
+Comply with applicable privacy regulations such as GDPR, CCPA, or HIPAA based on user locations and data typesRECOMMENDED

 Implement user consent mechanisms for data collection and processing with granular controlsMANDATORY

-Provide mechanisms for data subject rights (access, rectification, deletion, portability)RECOMMENDED
+Provide mechanisms for data subject rights, including access, rectification, deletion, and portabilityRECOMMENDED

-Use cryptographically secure password hashing (bcrypt, Argon2, PBKDF2) with appropriate work factorsMANDATORY
+Use cryptographically secure password hashing such as bcrypt, Argon2, or PBKDF2 with appropriate work factorsMANDATORY

 Network & Communication Security

-Define and implement Content Security Policy (CSP) where JavaScript is embeddedMANDATORY
+Define and implement a Content Security Policy (CSP) where JavaScript is embeddedMANDATORY

-Implement secure HTTP headers (HSTS, X-Frame-Options, X-Content-Type-Options, Referrer-Policy)dMANDATORY
+Implement secure HTTP headers such as HSTS, X-Frame-Options, X-Content-Type-Options, and Referrer-PolicyMANDATORY

 Post-Approval Requirements & Developer Responsibilities

-Once the app is approved considering the fulfilment of the above mentioned security requirements, you must ensure to maintain ongoing compliance with the following requirements:
+Once your app is approved based on the security requirements above, you must maintain ongoing compliance with the following requirements:

 GuidelineDetails